pragdave/pragdave.github.io/source/_posts/2014-02-13-parameterizing-types-using-pattern-matching.markdown

 Eerily similar to the function that handles code lines, eh?
 Can we remove the duplication?
 Sure thing—we can make the type (`:code` or `:blockquote`) a variable in the pattern.
-The fact we use the same variable for both tokens means it has to be the same for each, s we'll match two code lines, or two blockquotes lines, but not a code line followed by a blockquote.
+The fact we use the same variable for both tokens means it has to be the same for each, so we'll match two code lines, or two blockquotes lines, but not a code line followed by a blockquote.